sap-tutorials/Tutorials/tutorials/hana-cloud-cap-create-database-cds/hana-cloud-cap-create-database-cds.md

 9. We are now ready to deploy the development content into the database.
 Press the **Deploy** button (which looks like a rocket) at the **db** folder level in the SAP HANA Projects view.

     !![Deploy](deploy.png)

+    > If the deployment fails, run `cds deploy` manually in the terminal to see an error log.

 10. Scroll up to in the console to see what the build process has done.